Configuring Bacularis#

 SUDO settings#

-To complete the Bacularis wizard, in most cases you will need to add sudo security policies for bconsole and for the Bacula JSON tools.
-Inside the wizard you will be able to get ready sudo configuration adjusted to paths typed in the wizard fields.
-You can find it after clicking the Get sudo configuration links in the wizard steps.
+To complete the Bacularis wizard, you will usually need to add sudo security policies for bconsole and the Bacula JSON tools.
+The wizard can generate the appropriate sudo configuration based on the paths you enter.
+You’ll find these configurations by clicking the Get sudo configuration links during the setup steps.
 They look like this:

 ../_images/bacularis_configuration_sudo_settings_link.png

-Please write the ready sudo configuration in the file in the following location:
+Please save the generated sudo configuration to the following file:

 /etc/sudoers.d/bacularis

-Below is listed an example sudoers configuration for the Apache web server on CentOS/RHEL:
+Below is an example of a sudoers configuration for an Apache web server running on CentOS/RHEL:

 Defaults:apache !requiretty